 Moments that shaped modern DJing

-There have been several key moments throughout the course of history that have changed the DJ landscape forever.
+There have been several key moments throughout the course of history that have changed the DJ landscape for ever.
 We thought at Trackhunter it would be interesting to map out some of those moments that have taken place on turntable, CD and laptop.
-There are too many to mention, too many innovators and moments to capture, but here are six we think are some of the best and most important happenings that helped us get to where we are right now.
+There are too many to mention, too many innovators and moments to capture, but here are six of the best and most important happenings that helped us get to where we are right now.

 1973 - Kool DJ Herc - The First Breaks DJ

 The Jamaican born Herc will always be remembered by many as the person who invented hip hop music somewhere in the Recreation Room at Sedgwick Avenue in the Bronx in 1973.
 He was a hard funk DJ who realised that whilst he played at block and house parties that groups of dancers would go that little bit crazier at certain parts of a track.
 These parts usually being the instrumental breakdowns or beat sections.
 Having a lot of tracks with such parts, he soon realised that he could do live re-edits or the breaks by playing two copies back to back on two turntables.
 Once the breaks became extended it allowed the dancers to get more into the groove and in time with the advent of breakdancing would create a suitable beat pattern for their floor moves.
 This created the term B Boys or Break Boys, taken from the breaks originally looped by Herc from duplicate copies of records he kept in his box.
 Over 40 years on, Herc's technique of spinning back to back tracks to capture a loop, lyric or sound is still integral to hip hop music and dance.

 1975 - Grand Wizzard Theodore - The First Scratch